marcinofulus/iCSEbook1/school/source/abitur/2013/en/geraden.rst

 **Solution of part c**

-In the following, a method for finding further points :math:`U` and :math:`V` which lie on the line :math:`h` such that :math:`PUQV` forms a rectangle is described.
+In the following, a method is described for finding two points :math:`U` and :math:`V` which lie on line :math:`h` such that :math:`PUQV` forms a rectangle.

-The points :math:`P` and :math:`Q` are opposing corners of the rectangle.
+The points :math:`P` and :math:`Q` are opposite corners of the rectangle.
 It follows that the line :math:`g` between these points is a diagonal of the rectangle.
 Since :math:`T` is exactly the center between those two points, it has to be the center of the rectangle as well.

 The two other points shall lie on the line :math:`h`.
-The same considerations as before yield that the line :math:`h` between the points :math:`U` and :math:`V` is the second diagonal of the rectangle.
+The same considerations as before imply that the line :math:`h` between the points :math:`U` and :math:`V` is the second diagonal of the rectangle.

 To obtain a rectangle from a quadrangle with known diagonals, the diagonals have to have